-- 3.1.81 The Core Strategy has established support for a limited amount of housing growth in the rural areas of Bath & North East Somerset which will be delivered through the Placemaking Plan. - 3.1.82 Sites that come forward for development under the Placemaking Plan will be subject to all of the requirements of policy CP9. - 3.1.83 Affordable Homes delivered under CP9 are NOT subject to the same, strict occupancy controls as homes delivered on rural exception sites, but the Council's
+3.1.86 The Core Strategy has established support for a limited amount of housing growth in the rural areas of Bath & North East Somerset which will be delivered through the Placemaking Plan.

-Homesearch allocations policy does provide for a local connections approach to allocating the homes.

-3.1.84 Particular scrutiny will be given to sites being brought forward under the Placemaking Plan to ensure that affordable housing thresholds are not being artificially avoided.
+- 3.1.87 Sites that come forward for development under the Placemaking Plan will be subject to all of the requirements of policy CP9. - 3.1.88 Affordable Homes delivered under CP9 are NOT subject to the same, strict occupancy controls as homes delivered on rural exception sites, but the Council's Homesearch allocations policy does provide for a local connections approach to allocating the homes. - 3.1.89 Particular scrutiny will be given to sites being brought forward under the Placemaking Plan to ensure that affordable housing thresholds are not being artificially avoided.

-Delivery of rural affordable homes on Exception Sites
+Delivery of rural affordable homes on Rural Exception Sites

-3.1.85 For villages that are not expecting growth through the Placemaking agenda, or where Placemaking does not deliver sufficient affordable homes to meet local need, the Council's exceptions policy can be used to deliver affordable homes.
-The rural exceptions policy allows the release of land that would not normally be used for housing for development of 100% affordable housing, on small sites and where there is a demonstrated local need:
+3.1.90 For villages that are not expecting growth through the Placemaking agenda, or where Placemaking does not deliver sufficient affordable homes to meet local need, the Council's exceptions policy can be used to deliver affordable homes.
+The rural exception sites policy allows the release of land that would not normally be used for housing for development of 100% affordable housing, on small sites and where there is a demonstrated local need: